typescript-cheatsheets/react/README.md

 #### useReducer

 You can use [Discriminated Unions](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html#discriminated-unions) for reducer actions.
-Don't forget to define the return type of reducer, otherwise TypeScript will infer it.
+Don't forget to define the return type of reducer, otherwise, TypeScript will infer it.

 ```tsx
 import { useReducer } from "react";